30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 19. Sweet Potato, Tomato, Kale and Halloumi Sheet Tray

-Lazy cooks rejoice: All you need to do to prepare this fall vegetarian recipe is season the ingredients, place them on a sheet pan and let your oven do its thing.
+Lazy cooks rejoice: All you need to do to prepare this fall vegetarian recipe is season the ingredients, place them on a sheet pan and let the oven do its thing.
 The plump tomatoes and briny olives melt into a fuss-free sauce that’s well worth savoring.

 20. Yotam Ottolenghi’s Roasted Butternut Squash with Lentils and Gorgonzola